ForrestDevs/BonaVista/docs/plan.md

  - Make sure guest order page works
  - When order is successful, add zoho webhook and send email to admin notifying the new order.
 (Add spire integration to this email)

+ECOM FLOW
+- Add product to cart from card or page (create cart if none)